 Today – Living Life

-Today the Apple products that my family uses on a regular basis include two iPhone 4’s , an Apple TV and a MacBook.
+Today the Apple products that my family uses on a regular basis include two iPhone’s , an Apple TV and a MacBook.
 The Apple TV has helped us make the transition from basic cable to no cable- just internet TV, easy.
 We can access our stored movies, Netflix, YouTube, Vimeo, iPhotos, iTune music and more (including some of our favorite Pixar movies like Toy Story, Finding Nemo, and Incredibles) with just a couple clicks of a remote.
-We can even synch music and podcasts from our iPhone to the Apple TV.
+We can even sync music and podcasts from our iPhone to the Apple TV.
 The iPhone brings the whole Apple experience together, anywhere, and with an app for anything.

 “Remembering that I’ll be dead soon is the most important tool I’ve ever encountered to help me make the big choices in life.
 Because almost everything — all external expectations, all pride, all fear of embarrassment or failure – these things just fall away in the face of death, leaving only what is truly important.
 Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
 You are already naked.
 There is no reason not to follow your heart. … Stay hungry.
 Stay foolish.”